kexiZeroing/kexiZeroing.github.io/src/blog/end-of-localhost.md

 https://www.brev.dev/
 https://console.brev.dev/

+> Update on Jul 2024: NVIDIA has acquired Brev.dev, a San Francisco-based startup founded in 2021.

 Brev creates your powerful computer in the cloud for development.
 Brev solves configurations with the `.brev` directory.
 Create your `.brev/setup.sh` script to make your environment reproducible.
 Brev will automatically run it when creating the workspace.

 <img alt="brev demo" src="https://raw.gitmirror.com/kexiZeroing/blog-images/main/e6c9d24ely1h3dnwzu0szj21ee0o4mzl.jpg" width="800">